webr3/hyperdata/README.md

 ## Mixin Property Modelling

 Hyperdata is designed to follow the common single class based inheritance model of `class Person extends Agent`, however so as not to constrain it's usage, object property names may be either a `name-fragment` as in previous examples, or a `full-URI`.
 Usage of a `full-URI` enables a mixin style composition of hyperdata object descriptions.
-In this example, the hyperdata includes an object property name from a different namespace to the default defined for the object.

 ```
 {